 - 1099 Miscellaneous Income and 1099 Interest Income reporting

-County Departments will remain the primary point of contact for the vendors that they work with, but the portal alleviates some of the paper-based administrative burden involved with set up and ongoing maintenance.
+County Departments will remain the primary point of contact for the vendors that they work with, but the portal streamlines the registration process and alleviates paper-based administrative burden involved with the setup and ongoing maintenance.

 Alternatively you can submit vendor information by filling out the Vendor Application, including listing the County of Marin contact information (Page 2), and submit to DOF-APVendor@marincounty.org.